BrianLevenson/azure-docs/articles/billing/billing-partner-admin-link-started.md

 ### Use Azure portal to link new partner ID

-1. Go to [link to a partner ID](https://portal.azure.com/#blade/Microsoft_Azure_Billing/managementpartnerblade) in the Azure portal.
+1. Sign in to the Azure portal.

-2. Sign in to the Azure portal.
+2. Go to [link to a partner ID](https://portal.azure.com/#blade/Microsoft_Azure_Billing/managementpartnerblade) through the "Settings" tab, which can be accessed using the gear icon in the upper right corner.

 3. Enter the Microsoft partner ID.The partner ID is the [Microsoft Partner Network(MPN)](https://partner.microsoft.com/) ID of your organization.